-Let me just start off by saying that getting your driver’s license in Spain is a HUGE pain in the butt…especially if you’re like me and have been driving Stateside since you were 15.
+Let me just add, getting your driver’s license in Spain is a HUGE pain in the butt…especially if you’re like me and have been driving Stateside since you were 15.
 It took me about 10 months to get my B license (due to some serious procrastination on my part) and cost a little over €600.
 It’s possible to get your license within a month or two, but unfortunately it seems there’s no way to avoid the high cost.

 Americans (non-EU) can drive in Spain as a tourist with their American driver’s license.
-If you’re here for an extended period of time (ex. studying abroad) another option is getting an International Driving Permit.
-If you get residency in Spain however, your only option for driving (legally) is to get a Spanish driver’s license.
+If you’re here for an extended period of time (ex. studying abroad) you may need to consider getting an International Driving Permit.
+If you end up getting long-term or permanent residency in Spain however, your only option for driving (legally) is to get a Spanish driver’s license.

-Can you get your license with an automatic car in Spain?
+Can you get a driver’s license in Spain with an automatic car?

 There are different kinds of driving licenses in Spain, but generally the process involves two exams; first you need to pass the teórico exam (written) and afterwards the práctico exam (driving).
 To take the teóríco you’ll either need to sign up for the course/exam with an autoescuela, or you can do an online course yourself and take the exam at the testing center.
 If you want to do an online course check out teorico.net – my friend used this site to do her teórico exam and it only cost €30 a month.
 Personally, I’d recommend using an autoescuela so you can have an instructor to answer your questions…sometimes Spain’s traffic laws make absolutely no sense (sorry not sorry).
 Also, if you go through an autoescuela they will drive you to and from the testing center to take your exams.